srijanshetty/data-sensitive-hashing/README.md

 **Concatenation function**
 - The hash family is weak and hence we use concatenation to generate stronger hash functions.
 - We finally use 'L' concatenation functions which have 'M' random functions from the hash family each.
+- Concatenation function is used synonymously with **hashtable**.

+**Rrank**
+- This indicates the optimum grid size of each point.
+- DSH allows the grid sizes to be variable and this is enabled by Rrank.

 Parameter settings
 ------------------